Last Updated November 21, 2024

 Making your pitch too long or too complicated.
 Keep it simple and to the point – you don't want to confuse or lose the interest of your prospect.

-19 of our communications professionals (9.5% for those doing the math) indicated that media pitches are often way too long.
 It's tempting to want to tell the complete story of your brand and not leave anything out, but you run the risk of losing the attention and focus of your already too-busy media contact.

-Keep your pitch short, sweet, to the point.
+How to avoid making this mistake: Keep your pitch short, sweet, to the point.
 Include all necessary links to assets but don't clog up your pitch with massive image or video files.

 In fact, you know what's great to prevent this?
 An aesthetic press kit full of your highest-quality images and multimedia.